yadSelvakumar/DeepAssetAllocation_TF/README.md

 ### Running the tests

+> Some tests may be broken, since I had to work fast, so don't worry if it fails

 If you installed the project dependencies, you can run the tests with just:

 ```bash
 pytest
 ```

-> If you are in vscode or pycharm, you can run and check the tests from the IDE
+> Note: If you are in vscode or pycharm, you can run and check the tests from the IDE